 - 3. The Problem Method Learning outcome :

 - Preparing the hypothesis.

-- 4. Discussion method and its suitability at postgraduate legal teaching Learning outcome : 24
+- 4. Discussion method and its suitability at postgraduate legal teaching Learning outcome:

-Understand the inductive method and deductive method of the study
+Understand the induction and deduction of the study

-5. The Seminar Method of teaching Learning outcome :

-- Studies the research problem. - 6.
+- 5. The Seminar Method of teaching Learning outcome: - Studies the research problem. - 6.
 Examination system and problems in evaluation external and internal assessment.
-Learning outcome : - Importance of survey on available literature and bibliographic research. - Student participation in law school programmes Organisation of Seminars, publication of journal and assessment of teachers.
-Learning outcome : - Studying the decisional materials including foreign decisions in the area pertaining research problem. - 8.
-Clinical legal education legal aid, legal literacy, legal survey and law reform Learning outcome : - Study the juristic writings relevant to research in India along with foreign periodicals.

-9. Research Methods
+Learning outcome: - Importance of survey on available literature and bibliographic research. - 7.
+Student participation in law school programmes Organisation of Seminars, publication of journal and assessment of teachers.

+- Studying the decisional materials including foreign decisions in the area pertaining research problem. - 8.
+Clinical legal education legal aid, legal literacy, legal survey and law reform Learning outcome: - Study the juristic writings relevant to research in India along with foreign periodicals. - 9.
+Research Methods